-Today, however, the trend in adoptions in the West (United States, Canada, Europe and Australia) is moving towards open adoptions, in which all parties meet and often remain in each other's lives, one way or another.
+Today, however, the trend in adoptions in the United States and the west is toward open adoptions, in which all parties meet and often remain in each other's lives.
 Most American states have created procedures through which family members seeking to "open" a closed adoption may be able to access information about the other parties.
 However, the process and degree of access to information varies widely from state to state, with some states requiring a court order to reveal information that can be used to identify a party to an adoption.
-This system is a "workable" system of legal adoption from the Shariah point of view, and it is essentially a different concept from "tabanni".
+This system is a "workable" system of legal adoption from the Shariah point of view.
+14